 pantomiming an action.
 The person next to the facilitator then asks the facilitator, “What are

 you doing?”
-The facilitator names ANY action, but NOT the action that s/he is currently doing.
+The facilitator names ANY action, but NOT the action that they are currently doing.

 (For example, if you are miming playing soccer, you CANNOT say, “I’m playing soccer.”
 But you